vercel/next.js/docs/upgrading.md

 `next/image` now renders the `<img>` inside a `<span>` instead of `<div>`.

-If your application has a specific CSS targeting span, for example, `.container span`, upgrading to Next.js 12 might incorrectly match the wrapping element inside the `<Image>` component.
+If your application has specific CSS targeting span, for example, `.container span`, upgrading to Next.js 12 might incorrectly match the wrapping element inside the `<Image>` component.
 You can avoid this by restricting the selector to a specific class such as `.container span.item` and updating the relevant component with that className, such as `<span className="item" />`.

 If your application has specific CSS targeting the `next/image` `<div>` tag, for example `.container div`, it may not match anymore.
 You can update the selector `.container span`, or preferably, add a new `<div className="wrapper">` wrapping the `<Image>` component and target that instead such as `.container .wrapper`.